lightclient/signature-schemes/README.md

-# ARCHIVED
+# ARCHIVED: PROJECT HAS MOVED

 **This repository has moved** to https://github.com/sigp/milagro_bls

-This repository will not be maintained but the project lives on at the new repo.
+This repository will not be maintained, but active development (as of June 2019) continues at the new repository.

 -----